-The last part of this section comments on the intimate relationship between the dimensions of the functional space and the eigenimages or spatial modes associated with the time series.
-The relationship is in fact very simple (see Chatfield and Collins 1980 page 200).
+series.
+The relationship is, in fact, very simple (see Chatfield and Collins, 1980, p.
+200).
 The time-dependent expression of the eigenimages are the same as the vectors describing the dimensions in the functional K-space.
-Figure 3 (right boxes) show the eigenimages that correspond to the two dimensions used in the scaling transformation.
-They are images of the first two columns of v in eqn(5).
-See Friston et al (1993a) for a fuller discussion of how one interprets these eigenimages.
-In brief they represent the distributed systems that best account for the observed variance-covariance structure exhibited by a neurophysiological time series (it should be noted that the eigenimages presented here are not exactly the same as those presented in Friston et al (1993a) because the current eigenimages are image of the eigenvectors of the correlation matrix, as opposed to the covariance matrix that is usually used).
+Figure 3 (right) show the eigenimages that correspond to the two dimensions used in the scaling transformation.
+They are images of the first two columns of v in Equation 5 (see Friston et al., 1993a, for a fuller discussion of how one interprets these eigenimages).
+In brief, they represent the distributed systems that best account for the observed variance-covariance structure exhibited by a neurophysiological time series (it should be noted that the eigenimages presented here are not exactly the same as those presented in Friston et al. (1993a), because the current eigenimages are images of the eigenvectors of the correlation matrix, as opposed to the covariance matrix that is usually used).
 Consider again the singular value decomposition of M: